weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ## Model development

-### Data ingestion
+### Data preparation

 With our highly reproducible and cryptographically secure version-control frameworks in place, we move on to the actual work of readying our data for feeding into our model.
+The heterogeneous nature of our datasets presents some challenges, but the observation-level data fusion process can be structured as a step by step process consisting of data alignment and data correlation, otherwise known as matching and coregistration in remote sensing terminology [@SchmittDataFusionRemote2016].

+Geographic data can be broadly classified into vector and raster datasets, with the former being more suitable for discrete datasets, and the latter more associated with continuous datasets.
+For each spot on the surface, we will assemble all the sensor measurements available for that spot using locational attributes tied to the sensor data.
+As we are interested in the continuous spatial variation of adjacent sensor measurements at any one spot, which may determine the presence or absence of subglacial features, we choose to employ the continuous raster format in our Geographic Information System (GIS).

+Each data layer can be stacked together to create a multi-dimensional raster image that will feed into our computer vision model.
+Conceptually, we can think of stacking multiple input feature layers in much the same way as stacking multiple bands in a multipectral optical satellite image.
+In order to create the stack, we will first reproject each input layer to a common projected coordinate system - the Antarctic Polar Stereographic (EPSG:3031) which is a conformal projection system based on the WGS84 ellipsoid surface.

+Next, each layer may need to be undergo further transformation so that the pixels are aligned across layers, either via a translational shift and/or resampling to a common spatial resolution.
+For the resampling process, we may choose to use classical resampling techniques such as bilinear or bicubic interpolation, or a custom spline interpolation method.
+Alternatively, it is also possible to employ Super-Resolution Convolutional Neural Network (SRCNN) to increase the spatial resolution of the raster [@DongImageSuperResolutionUsing2014].
+For example, we can train an SRCNN to capture interdependencies with variables in the other layers to improve the reliability of the upscaling function [@VandalDeepSDGeneratingHigh2017], compared to a standard bicubic interpolation method which only looks at information from a single layer.

+Once this is done, we will generate standardized square tiles of the stacked multi-layer raster.
+Each tile will be centered on one subglacial lake polygon, and may contain more than one lake if lakes are found close to each other.
+Thus, the number of training tiles would equal the number of lakes in our compiled subglacial lake inventory.

+At this point, we will divide our dataset into a training set and cross-validation set.
+The training set will be used to train our ConvNet model, while the cross-validation set will be used to evaluate the performance of that model across different hyperparameter settings.
+Furthermore, we will also have a test set to independently verify our final model.
+This test set will likely be generated from the data in the point-only subglacial lake inventory [@WrightfourthinventoryAntarctic2012].

+As our training sample is very small, just over a hundred or so, we will also use data augmentation to virtually increase our training set.
+Data augmentation will involve randomly tranforming our tiles, by any combination of the following: mirror image, vertical/horizontal shifts, rotation, shear warping, cropping, adding noise, etc.
+Such data augmentations will reduce the likelihood of overfitting in our ConvNet model.

 ### Convolutional Neural Network

 Given an input of a multi-dimensional image of Antarctica, the goal of our subglacial lake identification project would be to determine each location of our lake.
 Training an image classification ConvNet, specifically a binary image classifier, would tell us if a region of interest does or does not contain a lake.
 With an object localization classifier, it may output a bounding box which gives us a better answer.
-Finally for an object segmentation classifier, the exact boundaries of a lake can be probabilitically determined down to each geographical pixel.
+Finally for an object segmentation classifier, the exact boundaries of a lake can be probabilitiscally determined down to each geographical pixel.

-Our proposed ConvNet architecture will be as follows:
+Our proposed ConvNet will initially be architectured as follows: